Ceconomy: Operations

 Ceconomy is a stock corporation under German law with its registered office in Düsseldorf.
-Its shares are traded on the Prime Standard of Deutsche Börse.
+Its shares are traded on the Prime Standard of the Frankfurt Stock Exchange.
 Ceconomy was part of the MDAX from 2017 to September 2018 and has since been part of the SDAX.
 The largest shareholders include the investment holding company Haniel, the Meridian Foundation, the telecommunications company Freenet, and the Beisheim family; there are other institutional investors such as pension funds.

-The current executive board consists of Karsten Wildberger (CEO) and Kai-Ulrich Deissner(CFO).
+The current executive board consists of Karsten Wildberger (CEO) and Kai-Ulrich Deissner (CFO).
 The supervisory board is headed by Thomas Dannenfeldt.

 Businesses

 The core of Ceconomy's business activities is the sale of consumer electronics and the installation and repair of related products.
 The subsidiaries operate largely independently.
 Ceconomy is increasingly focusing on linking its stores with online retailing.
 The omnichannel strategy is seen as the most important building block for further development of the Ceconomy group.

 Media-Saturn-Holding (or MediaMarktSaturn Retail Group), headquartered in Ingolstadt, bundles business under the MediaMarkt and Saturn brands.
 The formerly independent retail chains have been affiliated under company law since 1990.
 The first MediaMarkt store opened in Munich in 1979, the first Saturn store in 1961 on Cologne's Hansaring.

 Deutsche Technikberatung (DTB for short), headquartered in Hürth, Germany, is a service company that supports customers with questions about consumer electronics.
 This includes not only the installation and configuration of devices but also pre-purchase advice.
 The technicians work either on-site or via remote maintenance.